sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### zoekt-indexserver: repo_index_state_per_instance

-<p class="subtitle">Index results state counts over 5m (per instance)</p>
+<p class="subtitle">Index results state count over 5m (per instance)</p>

 This dashboard shows the outcomes of recently completed indexing jobs, split out across each index-server instance.

-(You can use the "shard" filter at the top of the page to select a particular instance.)
+(You can use the "instance" filter at the top of the page to select a particular instance.)

 A persistent failing state indicates some repositories cannot be indexed, perhaps due to size and timeouts.